bilgino/angularforddd/README.md

 }
 ```

-In traditional object-oriented programming the software model lacked of explicit boundaries.
-Relationships between classes brought a
+In traditional object-oriented programming the software model lacks of explicit boundaries.
+Relationships between classes brings a
-complexity that required an efficient design.
-The DDD aggregate pattern takes a different approach by using clusters of domain objects which
+complexity that requires an efficient design.
+The aggregate pattern takes a different approach by using clusters of domain objects which
-are based on invariants and clear boundaries inside a complete software model.
+are based on invariants and clear boundaries inside a software model.
 One of the most important characteristics of the aggregate pattern
 is to protect it from being invalid and having an inconsistent state.

 Aggregate entity checklist: